svlapich/Admission-committee-Project/SRS.md

 #### 1.2 Add new faculty
 ##### Main screenplay:
 * stand in view mode of list faculty and press button "Add"
 * view form of add new faculty;
-* administrator input data and press button "Save";
+* input data and press button "Save";
+* if the data is entered with a mistake, you can reset by pressing the button "Reset"
 * if data is not correct, show warning "Data is not correct";
 * if data correct, faculty is added in database;
 * if error create when saving data output message about error "Error saving data";